-The section of trail that starts at Cove Lake State Park, midway through the Volunteer Loop.
-Geology students come from far and wide to inspect the vertical flakes of sandstone that make up the Devil's Racetrack formation and rock climbers come to test their skills.
+The section of trail that starts at Cove Lake State Park is visited by Geology students that want to inspect the vertical flakes of sandstone that make up the Devil's Racetrack formation.
+Rock Climbers come to test their skills.
 The views of the Powell River Valley and the Cumberland Mountain range are stunning.
 The wooded trail boasts mountain laurel, rhododendron and blueberry bushes.
 Parralleling the southern section of trail is Bruce's Creek.
 Over 20 years ago, this creek was rerouted to reduce flooding in the area.
 As you pass by the cascading waterfalls, note the multiple vertical drill slices in the rockface in addition to a couple of deep blast holes that were created by the dynamite used to form the new creek route.
 The pools under these waterfalls look promising for summer swimming holes.
 At the southern trailhead the route continues on the New River Segment of the Cumberland Trail.

 Rock Climbing: At Devil's Racetrack there are trad and sport climbs.
 The rock is solid for the most part, and the bolts and rap anchors are well placed.
 The link for the climb offers directions to a more direct approach to the rockface along with more info on the routes.